royvegard/aga8/README.md

 All of the calculation results are public fields in the struct that was created with `new()`.

-Note that the gas composition is an array of excactly 21 components that must be in the order shown in the example.

 ```Rust
 use aga8::detail::Detail;
 use aga8::Composition;